Elizabeth Hurley Trades Her Bikini For Underwear And Flashes Them While Jumping On A Trampoline

 Elizabeth Hurley doesn’t let her haters get her down.
 Instead, the British star shows them that she doesn’t care what they think by jumping up and down.
 The spry 53-year-old Austin Powers actress recently took to Instagram to share her fun secret for dealing with “detractors,” and her fans are loving it.

 Elizabeth Hurley has become rather popular on social media thanks to her habit of using her own incredible bikini body to promote her beachwear line, Elizabeth Hurley Beach.
 However, in her latest Instagram video, she’s wearing something that her admirers usually wouldn’t be the biggest fans of: a swimsuit cover-up.
 In the video, the buoyant Bedazzled star bounces up and down on a trampoline in a blue patterned sarong that she has turned into a revealing halter dress by tying two corners together and knotting them around her neck.
-According to The Daily Express, the breezy garment that barely hides Hurley’s body comes from her beachwear line.
+According to the Daily Express, the breezy garment that barely hides Hurley’s body comes from her beachwear line.

 Because the sarong is almost completely open in the front, Hurley struggles to hold it down as she bounces.
 Her failure to do so results in her bright white underwear being flashed on camera as she spins around in the air.
 However, her little wardrobe malfunction doesn’t wipe the huge smile off her face.